TylerJSimpson/machine_learning_zoomcamp/week_2/README.md

 ## RMSE (Root Mean Square Error)

-MSRE is a convenient way to measure the accuracy (or the error) of our model.
+RMSE is a convenient way to measure the accuracy (or the error) of our model.

 * `RMSE = √( 1/m * ∑( (g(Xᵢ) - yᵢ)²	 , i=[1,m] ) )`
 * `g(Xᵢ)` is the prediction for `Xᵢ`.